Amy Vetter, University of North Carolina at Greensboro

 David Schaafsma is interested in scholarly issues concerning the preparation of English teachers, young adult literature, community-based literacy, the uses of narrative in research and learning, and the relationship between literacy, democracy, and social action.
 He has been working on projects in the past year that include a (research methods) book, Narrative Inquiry in English Education, that he is writing with Ruth Vinz; an edited collection of essays entitled Jane Addams, Hull-House and the Call to Education, and an edited collection of baseball poetry tentatively titled Take me Out to the Ballgame.
 He is developing, with his colleague Todd DeStigter and Oak Park-River Forest High School English teacher and Spoken Word Club Coordinator Peter Kahn, an MA in English Education certificate program in Teaching Spoken Word Poetry.

 Ashley Boyd is Assistant Professor of English Education at Washington State University where she teaches graduate courses on critical and cultural theory and undergraduate courses on English Methods and Young Adult Literature.
-Ashley has contributed in roundtable conversations at NCTE’s annual conferences with the CEE Social Justice Commission and participated in the CEE bi-yearly conference.
 Her current research includes examining young adult literature as an avenue for cultivating students’ critical literacies; investigating practicing teachers’ social justice pedagogies and critical content knowledges; and exploring the implementation of tribal curriculum in secondary classrooms in Washington state.
-Her forthcoming book (Teachers College Press) analyzes case studies of practicing English teachers to identify specific pedagogic approaches for advancing equity both inside and outside of the classroom.
-She is also co-editing a book (Peter Lang) with three colleagues, including CEE Social Justice Commission member Summer Pennell, on social justice teaching across disciplines and grade levels.
+Her book Social Justice Literacies in the English Classroom: Teaching Practice In Action (2017, Teachers College Press) analyzes case studies of practicing English teachers to identify specific pedagogic approaches for advancing equity both inside and outside of the classroom.

 Summer Pennell is an Assistant Professor of English Education at Truman State University.
 Her research focuses on English education, social justice, queer pedagogy, and supporting minoritized students.
 Summer has participated in roundtables at NCTE’s annual conferences with the CEE-Social Justice Commission and is also a member of and contributor to the Genders and Sexualities Equality Alliance of NCTE.
 She is currently working on a co-edited volume with three colleagues, including fellow CEE-SJ member Ashley Boyd, called Possibilities in Practice: Social Justice Teaching in the Disciplines that will provide examples of social justice teaching in PK-12 school settings.